 The Celio brand buys the Camaieu brand for 1.8 million euros

 1.8 million euros.
 This is the amount for which the men’s ready-to-wear brand Celio bought Wednesday Camaieu brand.
-The takeover took place during of an auction near Lille, its president expressing the wish to “relaunch” this “beautiful brand” after the liquidation of the company.
-“It’s a brand that has value, which has been the leader in women’s ready-to-wear for decades in France and we want to try to relaunch it,” the president explained to journalists. de Celio, Sébastien Bismuth, after the sale.
+The takeover took place during of an auction near Lille, its president expressing the wish to “relaunch” this “beautiful brand” following the liquidation of the company.
+“It’s a brand that has value, which has been the leader in women’s ready-to-wear for decades in France and we want to try to relaunch it,” the president explained to journalists. de Celio, Sébastien Bismuth, following the sale.

 Celio and Camaieu “have always been two sister companies, which had the same positioning”, respectively for men and women, he added.
 However, this relaunch “will take time, we are not going to open stores overnight,” said Sébastien Bismuth.